Are you trying to figure out how selling a house in foreclosure works?

 Foreclosed homes, also known as bank-owned homes or real estate owned (REO) properties, are homes that have been repossessed by the lender and are now owned by the bank.
 These properties may be sold by the bank through a real estate agent or at a county sheriff’s sale.

-How to Stop Foreclosure Pennsylvania
+How to Stop Foreclosure Delaware

 It’s quite possible that the reason you are here reading this article is that you are already in foreclosure or preforeclosure and looking for a way to stop it.
-Property owners who are behind on their loan payments often look for alternative ways to sell the house fast before foreclosure.

 There are many different tactics and strategies that a homeowner can deploy to slow, delay, and altogether stop foreclosure.